christoftorres/TicketMiner/Server/README.md

 	node server.js

-**Note**: Running a Node.js application in this manner will block additional commands until the application is killed by pressing __CTRL+C__.
+**Note**: Running a Node.js application in this manner will block additional commands until the application is killed by pressing _CTRL+C_.

 If you want to run the application in a production environment, you will need to install PM2, which is a process manager for Node.js applications.
 PM2 provides an easy way to manage and daemonize applications (run them as a service), so they will automatically restart on reboot or failure.
 Use this command to install PM2:

 	sudo npm install pm2 -g

-Finally, you can use the pm2 start command to run the Node.js application, server.js, in the background:
+Finally, you can use the pm2 start command to run the Node.js application, _server.js_, in the background:

 	pm2 start server.js